wrobstory/wrobstory.github.com/source/posts/real_world_pandas1.md

 I would have a hard time working without the [Pandas](http://pandas.pydata.org/) library at this point.
 I spend a lot of time munging and anayzing tabular data, and pandas is a critical part of my workflow.
 I wanted to quickly demonstrate a couple small pieces of code from my side project [climatic](https://github.com/wrobstory/climatic) that show the relative power of pandas, then dive into the guts of what's happening behind the scenes.

+If you are interested in tinkering with the data used in this example, see the [examples](https://github.com/wrobstory/climatic/tree/master/examples) folder in the climatic repo.
+There are a couple example scripts in there as well that outline how to use climatic to manipulate the data.

 First lets use climatic to import the data via a thin wrapper around pandas read_table that has some column header parsing conveniences:

     ::py